istio/istio.io/content/docs/setup/kubernetes/getting-started/index.md

 - To expand your existing mesh with additional containers or VMs not running on your mesh's Kubernetes cluster, follow our [Mesh Expansion guide](/docs/setup/kubernetes/additional-setup/mesh-expansion/).

-- Adding services requires understanding sidecar injection in detail.
+- To add services requires detailed understanding of sidecar injection.
 Visit our [Installing the Sidecar guide](/docs/setup/kubernetes/additional-setup/sidecar-injection/) to learn more.